 Interested in joining the lab?
 Here's the scoop

-The Psychology Department offers a research-based M.S. in Psychology.
+The Department of Psychological and Brain Sciences offers a research-based M.S. in Psychology.
 Our graduate program is particularly well-suited for students who would like to obtain additional research experience before starting their Ph.D.
 If you are a prospective student applying to the M.S. program, please feel contact Joe to find out more about working in the lab.

 Current Villanova graduate student?
 Students in the lab are involved in a variety of projects.
 Contact Joe to find out more about joining the lab (the sooner the better!).
 Information for prospective thesis students is available on the Department Sharepoint site.